wurmlab/2021-fire-ant-social-supergene-introgression/Coalescence-based phylogenies/README.md

 ```

 ## Consensus tree reconstruction with bootstrap

-We implemented ASTRAL bootstrapping (n=100) using 1 bootstrapped-tree per gene.
-These trees were priviously generated in the per-gene raxML tree inference step.
+We implemented ASTRAL bootstrapping (n=100) using 1 bootstrapped tree per gene.
+These trees were previously generated in the per-gene RAxML tree inference step.
 This means that ASTRAL ran one hundred times with each different set of bootstrapped gene trees.
 Branch support was calculated from this process.

 ```sh